10 ways the UK is ill-prepared for a heatwave

 It's also a problem elsewhere in the West.
 In the European heatwave of 2003, 14,800 people died in France, most of them elderly.

 Afterwards, the government promised a review of services "to define the elements of a national mobilization against the social insulation of old people".

 "There are millions of isolated and lonely people living in our communities, with nearly half of all people aged 75 and over living alone and 17% having less than weekly contact with family, friends and neighbours," says Michelle Mitchell, Charity Director General at Age UK.

 "With this in mind, it is particularly important that we pay special attention to our older neighbours and friends who may need extra help in the current very hot temperatures.
-Checking that they are feeling well and offering support such as help with shopping could make all the difference."6.
-No cooling centres
+Checking that they are feeling well and offering support such as help with shopping could make all the difference."

 The US has been using ad hoc "cooling centres" to cope with heatwaves for some time.

 Cities such as New York, Chicago, Boston and Seattle, as well as Toronto in Canada, will set aside an air-conditioned public community centre or library to offer people relief from the heat, as well as water and often medical attention.

 The recent US heatwave has led to an increasing number of temporary centres, in places such as California, Nevada and Arizona, being set up.

 But in the UK, the phenomenon is yet to catch on in the same way.